omar-h-omar/payment-gateway-challenge-dotnet/README.md

 * The models should be updated to include identifier for the merchant and shopper.
 This would enable us to ensure a merchant can only fetch payments related to them.
 Likewise, merchants would be able to use the shopper identifier to learn more about their transactions.
 For example, identifying loyal customers.

 * We should introduce contract testing and request versioning at our service boundaries.
 This ensures any updates to our request models will be backwards compatible and any breaking changes will be introduced as part of a new api major version.

+* We should introduce metrics and distributred tracing to the service.
+This will allow us to have better visibility on the health of the service and make it easier to trace the root cause of any bugs we might encounter.

+* Given the sensitive nature of the data being transmitted, we introduce encryption for data in transfer